saurvs/astro-rust/README.md

 * combined magnitude of two or more stars
 * absolute magnitude from parallax or distance from Earth
-* brightness ratio from difference in magnitude, and vice-versa
+* brightness ratio of two stars from their difference in magnitudes, and vice-versa
 * angle between a vector from a star to the Earth's north celestial pole and a vector from the same star to the north pole of the ecliptic